PDT42/AnyBase/doc/entities/asset_types.md

 ## Subtypes & Supertypes

-Asset types are _the_ central element of AnyBase.
+AssetTypes are _the_ central element of AnyBase.
 They define the structure of [Asset]s managed by the software.
-To manage the asset types available, there is the asset type manager, which provides the database interface to store, edit and get asset types.
-[Asset]s come with one of two different types: There are __supertype__ and __subtype__ asset types.
-To create a subtype asset type, there must first exist a super type.
-A supertype asset type is basically any asset type, which is not a subtype.
+To manage the AssetTypes available, there is the [AssetTypeManager], which provides the database interface to store, edit and get asset types.
+[Asset]s come with one of two AssetTypes: There are __supertype__ and __subtype__ AssetTypes.
+To create a subtype AssetType, there must first exist a super type.
+A supertype AssetType is basically any AssetType, who is implemented as a ``super_type`` by another AssetType.
 Still subtypes can themselves have subtypes.
-The asset type, a subtype asset type is sub to, is called __parent__.
-Subtypes realize an Extension Type.
+The AssetType, a subtype AssetType is sub to, is called __parent__.
+Subtypes realize an Extension of their supertypes.

 >An AssetType is considered a subtype, if its ``super_type`` is less or equal to zero.
 This is just opportune,
->since every table, handled by AnyBase's DbConnection, defines a ``pimary_key`` which, for sqlite, starts at one
+>since every table, handled by AnyBase's [DbConnection], defines a ``pimary_key`` which, for sqlite, starts at
+>one and automatically increases with every row appended and can thus be used in the ``super_type`` field as a
->and automatically increases with every row appended.
-In the future it might be sensable, to add a separate
+>foreign key.
+In the future it might be sensable, to add a separate database column containing a true boolean,
->database column containing a true boolean, indicating, wether an AssetType is a subtype or not.
+>indicating, wether an AssetType is a subtype or not.

 > ### Example
 >
 >For example: Let's look at some of the AssetTypes the library defines.
 The _Media Ariticle_ is the most general
 >abstraction of an item the library might want to manage.
 It will serve as the super type for all the asset types
 >the library might want to define or manage.
+The _Book_ is one such.
+The _Book_ will extend the _Media Article_,
+>by setting ``super_type_id = media_article.asset_type_id``.
+In doing so the _Book_ inherits all the fields of the
+>_Media Article_ and the user must not define them again.
 >
 >
 >![Super Type][super_type]